packagelabs/fresh-js/packages/nft/README.md

 npm i @fresh-js/nft
 ```

-## Create a collection
+## Create an NFT collection

-An NFT collection is a set of NFTs minted from a single contract.
+An NFT collection is a set of NFTs that share the same type structure.
+A collection is defined by a Cadence contract that implements the [Flow NFT interface](https://github.com/onflow/flow-nft).
+All NFTs in a collection are minted by the same contract.

 Fresh NFT supports the following collection types: